Licence Checker England

 Does mandatory HMO licensing apply in Great Yarmouth Borough Council?

 Yes.
 Mandatory HMO licensing applies across all of England, including Great Yarmouth Borough Council.
 It covers properties with 5 or more occupiers forming 2 or more separate households.
-You must apply to Great Yarmouth Borough Council council for a mandatory HMO licence if your property meets these criteria.
+You must apply to Great Yarmouth Borough Council for a mandatory HMO licence if your property meets these criteria.

 What happens if I rent without a licence in Great Yarmouth Borough Council?